No Fee Until We Win:

 What to Do After a Dog Bite Injury in Washington State

-While millions of people own dogs, they are not always friendly animals.
-In some cases, a dog will bite even when unprovoked.
-Dog bites can do serious, irreparable damage, and unfortunately, many times, the victims are children and elderly.
-If you are bitten by a dog in Washington State, you need to speak to an attorney to determine your rights.
+Millions of Americans own a dog.
+While most dogs are loving companions, they are not always friendly.
+In some cases, a dog will bite and injure someone, even when unprovoked.
+Dog bites can cause serious, irreparable damage.
+Unfortunately, many times, dog bite victims are young children or elderly.
+If you or a loved one was bitten by a dog in Washington State, it is important to talk with a personal injury attorney to determine your rights.

-At Ranz Injury Law, PLLC, we represent individuals who have been seriously injured in dog attacks in Federal Way, Tacoma, and the surrounding areas.
+At Ranz Injury Law, we represent people of all ages who were seriously injured in dog attacks in Federal Way, Tacoma, and the surrounding areas.
 Our dog bite injury lawyers can help you understand your rights, including your right to compensation after an attack.
-Did you suffer a dog bite injury?
-Contact our office today to schedule a free consultation.

 You will also want to obtain information about the dog owner.
 Dog owners are held liable when their dog attacks under RCW § 16.08.040.
-According to this statute, a dog owner is liable if the attack occurred in a public place or the victim was lawfully in a private place.
+This law states that a dog owner is liable if the attack occurred in a public place or the victim was lawfully in a private place.
 It does not matter whether the dog previously was prone to viciousness or if the owner had knowledge of their propensity toward viciousness.

 Are Dog Owners Always Liable for Dog Bites?

-Washington State imposes strict liability on dog owners.
-Therefore, they are generally responsible for any damages if their dog bites or injures another person in a public place or in a private place that they were legally allowed to be.
+Washington State laws impose strict liability on dog owners.
+They are generally responsible for damages if their dog bites or injures a person in a public place or in a private place where they are legally allowed to be.

-• Causes severe injury to a person on public or private property without provocation;
+• Causes severe injury to someone without provocation.

-• Was previously labeled a “potentially dangerous dog” because of an injury inflicted on a human.
+• Was labeled a “potentially dangerous dog” because of an injury inflicted on a human.

-Whether or not the dog was labeled a dangerous dog, you should always consult with a personal injury attorney to determine your rights after an attack.
+Whether or not a dog was deemed a "dangerous dog", consult with a personal injury attorney to learn your rights after an attack.

 Injured in a Dog Bite?
 Contact Our Office.

-Did you or your loved one suffer a dog bite injury in Federal Way, WA?
-Contact our office today to schedule a free consultation.
-We will guide you through the legal process and work to get you the recovery you deserve after an attack.
+Did you or your loved one suffer a dog bite injury in greater Federal Way, WA?
+Contact our office today to schedule a free, no-obligation consultation.
+Our experienced legal team will guide you through the legal process and work to get you the recovery you deserve after an attack, so you can focus on your recovery and getting back to your life.

 Share This Story